 You may want to assess the risk, your comfort with the risk, and the importance of your two high-risk family members being together.
 You may want to consider: Is the spread of COVID-19 in your community severe?
 Are your family members self-isolating (staying at home or in their room alone) most or all of the time?
 What other choices do I have?
 Make a decision that is right for you.

-Q15.
-What should I do if my child or adult with Down syndrome is hospitalized and visitors are not allowed?
+Q19.
+If my child or adult with Down syndrome is hospitalized, will a parent or support staff be allowed to accompany them?